 The steps here are super simple and go as follows:

-- Sign up for a Redise Cloud account here or here .
+- Sign up for a Redise Cloud account

-- Setup a subscription
+- Create a new subscription

 - Setup a database

 - Connect to your Database

 Step #1 – Sign up for Redise Cloud account

 If you do not already have one, sign up for a Redise Cloud account.

 If you already have an account, sign in to Redise Cloud.

 Add a new subscription to your account, if you do not already have one.
 If you have an existing subscription, then proceed to Step 3.